-Intangible asset pertains to membership debenture obtained by the Group pursuant to the contract of sale executed with Avic Joy Holdings, Limited and the Group on July 16, 2019 to purchase Clearwater Bay and Golf Country Club membership and to be amortized for ten (10) years.
-The amortization of the intangible asset amounting to P4.4 million, P4.5 million and P3.9 million in 2021, 2020 and 2019, respectively.
+Intangible asset pertains to membership debenture obtained by the Group pursuant to the contract of sale executed with Avic Joy Holdings, Limited and the Group on July 16, 2019 to purchase Clearwater Bay and Golf Country Club membership and to be amortized for 10 years.
+The amortization of the intangible asset amounted to ₽4.8 million, ₽4.4 million and ₽4.5 million in 2022, 2021 and 2020, respectively.